 Epic Life church is a first century Judeo-Christian Messianic congregation returning to the Jewish roots of the faith in the Messiah Yeshua, that believes in the saving grace of Yeshua (Jesus) as Messiah.
 We embrace our identity found in Hebraic roots.
-We believe that there are no perfect people and that there is a plan and purpose for all who will call on Yeshua as Messiah.
+We believe everyone has plan and purpose for all who will call on Yeshua as Messiah.
 This life is found in Real Love ( Loving God), with Real People (Loving Others), and Real Purpose (Fully Devoted Disciples).
 We love and support Israel and our true inheritance found only in Yeshua (Jesus Christ) as Lord and Savior.

 WHAT DO WE BELIEVE?

 There is one God (Deuteronomy 6:4), who is infinitely perfect (Matthew 5:48), existing eternally in three persons: Father, Son, and Holy Spirit (Matthew 28:19).

 Jesus Christ is the true God and the true man (Philippians 2:6–11).

 He was conceived by the Holy Spirit and born of the virgin Mary (Luke 1:34–38).

 He died upon the cross, the Just for the unjust (1 Peter 3:18), as a substitutionary sacrifice (Hebrews 2:9), and all who believe in Him are justified on the ground of His shed blood (Romans 5:9).
 He arose from the dead according to the Scriptures (Acts 2:23–24).

 He is now at the right hand of Majesty on high as our great High Priest (Hebrews 8:1).

 He will come again to establish His kingdom, righteousness and peace (Matthew 26:64).